 AIM will provide a travel allowance for airfare and ground transportation from the home institutions of participants.
 Because funding comes from the National Science Foundation, there are travel requirements that must be met in order to qualify for the travel allowance.
-Participants who travel to AIM by air must purchase an economy ticket.
-Guidelines do not allow reimbursement for priority boarding, economy plus, business class, or first class tickets.
-Ground transportation includes baggage fees, airport or hotel parking, shuttles, taxis, etc.
+Participants must use the most cost-effective means of travel, which means economy class tickets for air travel.
+Guidelines do not allow reimbursement for insurance, priority boarding, seat selection, economy plus, business class, or first class tickets.
+Ground transportation, up to a maximum of $200, also includes baggage fees, mileage, car rental, and airport or hotel parking.

-The San Jose Airport (SJC) is less than one mile from the DoubleTree Hotel and only two miles from AIM.
+The San Jose Airport (SJC) is less than one mile from the DoubleTree Hotel and only two miles from AIM in San Jose.
 The San Francisco Airport (SFO) is 33 miles away.
-Super Shuttle, South Bay Shuttle, and Monterey Airbus operate from SFO to provide ground transportation.
+Monterey Airbus operates from SFO to provide ground transportation.
+More detailed directions.

 Because of the Fly America Act, participants coming from outside the U.S. must purchase a ticket from a U.S. flag carrier (an airline owned by an American company) or an EU (European Union) carrier, unless exempted by one of the following Open Skies Agreements:

 - Participants may use a Japanese carrier as long as the point of origin or destination is an airport in Japan.

 - Participants may use a Swiss carrier as long as the point of origin or destination is an airport in Switzerland.
 Likewise for Iceland and Norway.